-In 2021, global M&A activity broke $5 trillion — up from the previous record of $4.77 trillion back in 2007.
+In 2021, global M&A activity broke $5 trillion — up from the previous record of $4.77 trillion in 2007.
 That’s a 68% spike compared to 2020.
 The bullish dealmaking is a strong indicator that businesses are preparing for the new growth cycle — one led by digital partnerships and economies of scale.

-Platform players like Amazon have proved that operating an ecosystem of products and services (developed in-house and aggregated from partners) gives strong leverage for rapid expansion.
+Platform players like Amazon have proved that operating an ecosystem of products and services (developed in-house and aggregated from partners) gives substantial leverage for rapid expansion.
 So many smaller players are also looking for ways to grow through strategic partnership deals and acquisitions.

-Since many businesses are digital in their core, more times than not a significant bulk of effort goes into technology merger integration.
+Since many businesses are digital in their core, more times than not, a significant bulk of effort goes into technology merger integration.

 Why IT Plays a Focal Role in Post-Merger Integration (PMI)